Solving Magic Squares via Backtracking

 ...

-This post is a chapter in the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
+This post is part of the book Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents.
 Suggested citation: Skycak, J. (2021).
 Solving Magic Squares via Backtracking.
-Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/solving-magic-squares-via-backtracking/
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/solving-magic-squares-via-backtracking/